-I was amazed to see how much Downtown had grown in just a few short years.
+I was amazed to see how much Downtown had grown in just the few years.

-- Emron Walker, Resident at Pine at Sixth
+- Emron Walker, Resident at 6th @ Pine

 The desire and need for residential development has been met with tangible progress as major real estate developments, which include the 17-story Current tower at Ocean and Alamitos, The Edison, Pacific Court Lofts and the Lofts at 6th all came online in the past year.